Michal Lewandowski’s personal webpage

 Abstract: We consider the following biseparable representation of the certainty equivalent: $F(x, y; p) = u^{−1}(w(p)u(x) + (1 − w(p))u(y))$, where $(x, y; p)$ is the binary monetary prospect, u is the utility function, and w is the probability weighting function.
 We provide a simple set of axioms characterizing this form for all binary prospects as well as for the subset of binary prospects, called simple prospects, in which one of the two payoffs is fixed.
 We consider both the case of general w and the case of expected utility, where w is the identity function.
 We discuss the extent to which such models can be identified, the issue of extending these models to a larger number of payoffs, and draw conclusions for model testing.

-Individual and collective rationality in carpooling
+Individual and collective rationality in carpooling forthcoming in European Journal of Operational Research

 joint work with Pawel Kalczynki